 Not everyone is smitten with the Cloud and would be looking for on-premise transcription capabilities through AI.

 Many organizations continue to use on-premise storage due to concerns regarding privacy, laws and control.
-They don't want to deal with the risks and issues associated with cloud but that doesn't mean they don't need video transcription.
+They don't want to deal with the risks and issues associated with the cloud but that doesn't mean they don't need video transcription.
 Luckily, automatic on-premise transcription is also available for those who aren't keen on adopting the cloud, through VIDIZMO speech-to-text services.

 While speech-to-text transcription is commonly and primarily available as a cloud service, this means that organizations operating with an on-premise infrastructure are limited in their options.
 When it comes to video content management, for many organizations, transcribing can be important and even necessary.

 The major reason many organizations are wary about handing over data to a public cloud provider is due to concerns about security.
-There have been multiple reports of breaches in almost every public cloud service with almost 80% of organizations experiencing breaches in cloud security over the past 18 months.
 Most organizations are generally hesitant to share files outside of the company with common points of concern, including control over permissions and storage and information leaks.

 Certain laws and regulations can also deter organizations from adopting cloud services.
 For example, the US Patriot Act gave the government access to all the data held by organizations, making businesses worry about their data privacy.
 These concerns grew further after the Cloud Act passed in 2018, explicitly authorizing US law enforcement to access data held by US cloud service providers regardless of where they're physically stored.
 Hamburg's commissioner for freedom of information and protection of data, Johannes Caspar, criticized the Act and claimed it to be a breach of European rules, stating "[The Cloud Act] is a law at the expense of privacy and the fundamental right to data protection, with potentially global proportions."